mindset-dojo/mindset-dojo.github.io/_forms/revealed-preference-reflection.md

 refactored_date: 2025-11-02
 authors:
 - kyle-ingersoll
-excerpt: Revealed Preference Reflection is a combination of Stillness Contemplation and Integration Under Fire, analyzing one's desires through their actions.
+excerpt: Revealed Preference Reflection is a combination of Stillness Contemplation and Martial Attitude as a Stance, analyzing one's desires through their actions.
 icon: fa-solid fa-eye-dropper
 tags:
   - practice